carlosivanr/intro_to_R/README.md

  ```
 **Download Materials**
 - [**Navigate to this github repository**](https://github.com/carlosivanr/intro_to_R/)
-- Click on the "Clone" button
+- Click on the "Code" button
 - Select "Download Zip"